deglerj/ytrss/README.md

 ----
 ytrss is still in a very early alpha stage.
 Many settings are hardcoded and bugs are to be expected.
 Future versions will add:
-- Embedded server (currently ytrss has to be deployed on Tomcat or a similar server)
 - Better feeds with ID3 tags, pictures, ...
 - AJAXified admin interface
 - Password-secured admin interface
-- Including and excluding videos using regular expressions
 - ...